AR-15 Muzzle Device Guide 2026: Flash Hider vs Comp vs Brake Compared header image

 3-Prong Flash Hider or Muzzle Brake (HUB or QD-compatible)

-HUB-compatible devices offer cross-brand suppressor flexibility.
-Proprietary QD systems (KeyMo, ASR, Plan B) provide tighter lockup but limit suppressor choices.
+QD systems (KeyMo, ASR, Plan B) allow for quick suppressor installation and removal.
 Many modern flash hiders and brakes serve dual roles as mounts.

 Indoor Range Training